thisisnotkj/thisisnotkj/README.md

 - 👋 Hi, I’m @thisisnotkj
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning HTML, CSS, JS, MYSQL, Python, lua
+- 🌱 I’m currently learning HTML, CSS, JS, MYSQL, Python, Lua
 - 💞️ I’m looking to collaborate on *nothing* at the moment
 - 📫 How to reach me twitter.com/thisisnotkj